Parsast/manisci.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a Postdoctoral Fellow at University of Montreal, School of Public Health working with Drs.
-Helene Carabin, Erin Rees and Simon De Montigny.
-I have a Ph.D. and M.S in Computer Science from Emory University and a B.S in Engineering Science from University of Tehran.
-I worked in *Practical Data Mining & Exploration Lab* and *Assured Information Management and Sharing Lab*  at Emory University, Department of Computer Science, under the supervison of *Dr. Joyce Ho* and *Dr. Li Xiong* .
-My research interests include *Infectious disease modelling*, *Machine Learning*, *Healthcare Informatics*, *Probabilistic Graphical Models*, *Noisy Labelling*, *Crowdsourcing* and many other stuff health related!
-Outside academia, I enjoy running, music, boardgames, and learning about Psychoanalysis and Neuroscience.
+I'm a Master student at University of Winnipeg, department of computer science, working with Drs.
+Christopher Henry and Christopher Bidinosti.
+I have a B.S in Engineering Science from University of Tehran.
+I work in *TerraByte Lab* at University of Winnipeg, Department of Computer Science .
+My research interests include *Computer Vision*, *Machine Learning*, *Deep Learning*, *Digital Agriculture*, *Generative adversarial Networks*.
+Outside academia, I enjoy music, hiking and learning about political theories.

-Research Objective

-Conducting healthcare informatics research deployable in the real world to ensure maximal benefit for a broader population in society especially for reducing social and healthcare disparities across minority groups.
-Deepening my grasp of theoretical machine learning while exploring practical considerations and nuances of turning research into public policy.
+I am an experienced Data Scientist with a demonstrated history of working on projects encompassing Computer Vision, Image Processing and Digital Agriculture.
+Skilled in Machine Learning Algorithms, Data Mining, Data Analysis and Supervised and Unsupervised learning paradigms.